BookStackApp/website/content/docs/admin/ldap-auth.md

 # Set the attribute to use for the user's avatar image.
 # Must provide JPEG binary image data.
+# Will be used upon login or registration when the user doesn't
+# already have an avatar image set.
 # Remove this option or set to 'null' to disable LDAP avatar import.
 LDAP_THUMBNAIL_ATTRIBUTE=jpegphoto